cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 <section class="filter-content" markdown="1" data-scope="serverless">

 {{site.data.alerts.callout_success}}
-Complete these steps once for each VPC in your AWS account that will be used to privately connect to one or more of your {{ site.data.products.serverless-plan }} clusters.
-If you connect additional clusters to the same VPC, you do not need to make additional changes to the VPC.
+Complete these steps once for each private endpoint in your AWS account that will be used to privately connect to one or more of your {{ site.data.products.serverless-plan }} clusters.
+If you connect additional clusters to the same private endpoint, you do not need to make additional changes to the VPC.
 {{site.data.alerts.end}}

 </section>